The Day I Became a God: Characters

-A very famous lawyer that Yōta admires greatly.
+A very famous lawyer that Yota admires greatly.
 She has an extreme fascination with the game mahjong and hosts tournaments for it.
-She meets Yōta after Hina assists him in winning a mahjong tournament.
+She meets Yota after Hina assists him in winning a mahjong tournament.

 A mysterious older woman who works with Hiroto to discover the truth behind a scientist's actions before he died.
 Despite her seemingly cold attitude, she shows motherly affection to Hiroto.